bo-er/bo-er.github.io/_posts/2023-12-21-It there a problem for prometheus to use mmap.md

 ## What have been memory-mapped

-On a machine that has umon(an wrapper of Prometheus) running on it, run cat /proc/{pid of umon}/maps, so you will get contiguous virtual memory areas used by Prometheus.
+On a machine that has umon(an wrapper of Prometheus) running on it, run `cat /proc/{pid of umon}/maps`, so you will get contiguous virtual memory areas used by Prometheus.
 The output from my machine is listed in the table below.
 In short, virtual addresses that are unused or used by shared object files are stripped off.
 Shared libraries are memory-mapped so that forking a child process can be fast, and memory is saved since processes don't have to copy duplicate code into their text segments.
 ```
 00400000-044e3000 r-xp 00000000 fd:01 675313727                          /opt/umon/bin/umon
 046e2000-047ae000 rw-p 040e2000 fd:01 675313727                          /opt/umon/bin/umon